Stop the Fragrance Towers

 At the Tasmanian Conservation Trust we have been fighting hard to protect Tasmania from the 210 metre Fragrance Tower on Davey St, Hobart.
 It is completely out of touch with everything that makes our state unique.

+We are proud to say that we have contributed to this proposal being put on hold.
 The Tasmanian Conservation Trust has a proud history of defending the places that Tasmanians and visitors love.

 We have had some significant wins in our efforts to stop the Fragrance Towers, but there is still more to do.
 We must keep fighting to ensure that Hobart and Tasmania are not ruined forever.